What is Product Usage & How Does It Apply to Sales?

 — POEM™ Industry Expert

-Product Usage is a critical metric for understanding customer interaction.
-It systematically measures how customers use a product.
-This includes tracking feature adoption and overall engagement.
-Analyzing product usage helps companies understand customer behavior.
+Product Usage offers a critical metric for understanding customer interaction.
+Measuring how customers systematically use a product, the metric includes tracking feature adoption and overall engagement.
+Analyzing product usage helps companies understand customer behavior patterns.

 Within a partner ecosystem, product usage data informs strategic decisions.
-It helps refine offerings for improved customer satisfaction.
-For IT and software, it reveals which features users frequently access.
-This data guides product development and partner enablement.
-A manufacturing example involves tracking equipment runtime.
-It also tracks component wear.
-This information supports predictive maintenance.
-It also supports warranty programs.
+Refining offerings for improved customer satisfaction becomes easier with this information.
+For IT and software, the data reveals which features users frequently access, guiding product development and partner enablement.
+A manufacturing example involves tracking equipment runtime and component wear, supporting predictive maintenance and warranty programs.

 1. Introduction

-Product Usage measures how customers interact with a product.
-It tracks feature adoption and engagement.
-This analysis helps companies understand customer behavior patterns.
-For channel partners, this data is invaluable.
-It informs strategic decisions within the partner ecosystem.
+Product Usage measures how customers interact with a product, tracking feature adoption and engagement.
+Such analysis helps companies understand customer behavior patterns.
+For channel partners, this data is invaluable, informing strategic decisions within the partner ecosystem.

-Understanding product usage helps refine product offerings.
-It leads to improved customer satisfaction.
-In software, it shows which features users access most.
-In manufacturing, it tracks equipment runtime.
-This data guides product development.
-It also strengthens partner enablement efforts.
+Understanding product usage helps refine product offerings, leading to improved customer satisfaction.
+In software, the data shows which features users access most, while in manufacturing, it tracks equipment runtime.
+Product usage data guides product development and strengthens partner enablement efforts.

 2. Context/Background

-Historically, understanding product use was difficult.
-Companies relied on surveys or anecdotal feedback.
+Historically, understanding product use presented challenges, with companies relying on surveys or anecdotal feedback.
 These methods were often limited.
-For channel sales, partners guessed at customer needs.
-The rise of digital products changed this.
-Embedded analytics became common.
+For channel sales, partners frequently guessed at customer needs.
+The rise of digital products, however, transformed this landscape, making embedded analytics common.

-Today, nearly every digital product tracks usage.
-Physical products also incorporate sensors.
-This provides real-time data.
-This shift empowers partner programs.
-It allows for data-driven decisions.
-Partners can now offer more relevant solutions.
+Today, nearly every digital product tracks usage, and physical products incorporate sensors, providing real-time data.
+This shift empowers partner programs, allowing for data-driven decisions.
+Consequently, partners can now offer more relevant solutions.

 3. Core Principles